Sotto Voce (Person of Interest): Plot

 In Mexico, two men force a family to drop out of their truck in the desert after only getting paid a short amount of money.
-However, the men are subdued by Shaw (Sarah Shahi), who gives the keys to the truck to the family and leaves to walk on foot.
+However, the men are subdued by Shaw (Sarah Shahi), who gives the keys to the truck to the family and leaves to walk on foot into the US.

 Back in New York, Reese (Jim Caviezel) is following their new number: Terry Easton (Neal Huff), a locksmith.
 He sees Easton breaking into an investment firm, ready to detonate a bomb.
 Reese convinces him not do it and cuts the wires to the bomb.
 At the precinct, Easton explains that a person kidnapped his wife and he would only release her if he detonated the bomb.
 He then receives a call from the man, telling him he failed.
 Through the audio, Finch (Michael Emerson) discovers that the man is the same voice they already dealt with years ago.

 Finch manages to find the wife's location and Reese leads a bomb squad to the building.
 However, he receives a call from The Voice, who is aware of his attempts and shows that it's a wrong location.
 But the location still had bombs, which injure the squad.
 Finch decides to ask Elias (Enrico Colantoni) for help, which he accepts and takes him to an elementary school to meet with one of his associates for information.
 Back at the precinct, Easton receives a phone and a knife from an unknown person and is instructed to open the cells with Templarios gang members but Reese stops him.